Galaxy interactions in filaments and sheets: insights from EAGLE simulations: Data and Method of Analysis

 \subsection{EAGLE simulation data}

-The EAGLE simulation \citep{eagle16} is a set of cosmological hydrodynamical simulation in periodic, cubic comoving volumes ranging from side of length 25 to 100 megaparsec that track the evolution of both baryonic (gas, stars and massive black holes) and non-baryonic (dark matter) elements from a starting redshift of $z=127$ to the present day.
-This simulation adopts a flat $\Lambda CDM$ cosmology with parameters taken from the $Planck$ mission results \citep{planck14}.
-The values of cosmological parameters used in this simulation are $\Omega_{\Lambda}=0.693$, $\Omega_m=0.307$, $\Omega_b=0.04825$ and $H_0=67.77$ km/s/Mpc, where symbols have their usual meanings.
+The EAGLE simulation \citep{eagle16} is a set of cosmological hydrodynamical simulation in periodic, cubic comoving volumes ranging from side of length 25 to 100 Mpc.
+It tracks the evolution of both baryons and dark matter in the Universe from a redshift of 127 to 0.
+The simulation adopts a flat $\Lambda CDM$ cosmology with $\Omega_{\Lambda}=0.693$, $\Omega_m=0.307$, $\Omega_b=0.04825$ and $H_0=67.77$ km/s/Mpc \citep{planck14}.